-Additionally, is it logical to only look at the price of a T-shirt?
+Additionally, is it logical to only look at the price of the T-shirt?
 Would you buy a mystery T-shirt if it suddenly went on sale?
 Or if it suddenly jumped in price?
-You might assume that you’re getting a bargain or that you’re getting a hot product, but without knowing what the T-shirt looks like, it’s a shot in the dark.
-Without an assessment of whether you’d get value out of the shirt, you have nothing to base your buying decision on.
+You might assume that you’re getting a bargain or that it’s a popular item, but without knowing what the T-shirt looks like, is it not a shot in the dark?
+Without an assessment of whether you’d actually wear it (get value from it), you have nothing to base your buying decision on.

 Let’s go deeper.
 We can also think about whether to buy something in terms of usage.
 Put simply, price divided by times of use.
 Buying a $10 T-shirt over a $50 one seems like a no-brainer.
 But if you wear the $50 T-shirt 50 times and wear the $10 T-shirt 10 times, they are of equal value ($1 per use).
 Why wouldn’t you wear the cheaper T-shirt as often?
 Maybe because it gets worn down more quickly because it’s made more cheaply.
-Or maybe the occasions you can wear it come around less often.
-This train of thought is relevant to any item of use.
+Or maybe the occasions you could wear it come around less often.
+Once again, this can be relevant to any item of use.
 The more you use it, the more value it provides you.
 The less use, the less value.

 That’s partly why quality is so highly sought after; a high-quality asset should withstand more usage.
-However, because higher quality items are more costly, they are more expensive.
+However, because higher quality items are more costly to produce, they are more expensive.
 Seems logical.
-Not only is this applicable to goods, but also has important implications for stocks.
+Not only is this applicable to products, but also to stocks.
 Generally speaking, a high-quality business is one that is durable, meaning it can grow at a high rate for a long time, through economic ups and downs, and sustain high returns on capital.
-In general, stock prices for durable businesses are long term winners, even if the stocks are seemingly “expensive” at any given time.
-Thus, over the long run, durability matters more than price.
-In other words, the price perennially underestimates the business’ value, so it must rise to catch up.
+Stocks of durable businesses are long term winners, despite their seemingly “expensive” valuations at any given time.
+Over the long run, durability matters more than price.
+In other words, the market (price) perennially underestimates the business’ value, so it must rise to catch up.

 The problem is, people are notoriously bad at estimating how many times they’ll use something!
-How often do you wear that piece of clothing or accessory you bought a while back?
-Or watch shows on one of the multiple subscription services you subscribe to?
-Or use that gym membership…?
+How often do you wear that item of clothing or accessory you bought a while back?
+Or how many shows do you watch on the multiple streaming platforms you subscribe to?
+Or how often do you use that gym membership…?
 If you don’t use something as often as you expected you would, was it a good purchase?
 Or was it a waste of money?

-Similarly in the stock market, expectations are also often incorrect.
-But instead of your expectations for the product you buy and expect yourself to use, the expectations for companies are set by the market.
-Where?
+Similarly, in the stock market, expectations are also often incorrect.
+But instead of your expectations for how often you will use something, the market has expectations for how often the world will use the business’ products or services.
+Essentially, the market is continually guessing how bright or cloudy the future is for every business!
+Where are these expectations?
 In the stock’s price.
+What the heck does that mean?
 As Michael Mauboussin elegantly puts it, “expectations reflect the future free cash flows a company must deliver to justify today’s stock price.”
 How can one determine these expectations?
 It’s not easy!
 But broadly speaking, they can be approximated by looking at a stock’s price multiple.
 A price multiple is simply a shorthand for, you guessed it, a discounted cash flow model.
 The higher the multiple, the higher the expectations are for future cash flows.
-In other words, the market is pricing the company at a high valuation.
+In other words, the market is pricing the company at a high valuation on current day metrics because the future is supposedly wonderful.
 Whether or not the business surpasses the market’s expectations determines the trajectory of the stock price.
-If the business has a more successful future than the market expected, the stock price rises.
-If the business falls flat of expectations, the stock price drops.
+If the business has a more successful future than the market expected, the stock rises.
+If the business falls flat of expectations, the stock drops.

-This brings us to the final part: value is tied to the future.
+This brings us to the final part: value is solely tied to the future.
 When buying a product, you don’t know how you’ll truly feel owning it nor have you been able to use it yet.
-You can think you know, but you can’t be sure.
-The value you get has yet to occur and the future is uncertain.
+You may have an idea, but you can’t be sure until you buy it.
+The value that you get from it has yet to occur and the future is uncertain.
 If you know the product well, the more confidence you can have in your purchase.
 The less you know, the less confident you should be.
 Why do people look at product reviews so often?
-They want to know exactly what they’re getting in order to judge if it’s worth it.
+They want to know exactly what they’re getting in order to judge whether buying it is worth it.

-Similarly, the value of a business is linked to what it hasn’t done yet; the expected cash flows it will generate.
-The past can only tell you what happened, but the future has many possible outcomes.
+Similarly, the value of a business is linked to what it hasn’t done yet; the expected cash flows it has yet to generate.
+The past can only tell you what happened (duh), but the future has many possible outcomes.
 Many beginner investors buy a stock because the company had a great year.
-But the market doesn’t care about last year, it cares about next year, and the year after that, and the year after that, and so on.
-The crux of investing is determining the most probabilistic future for businesses and continually updating those beliefs based on new information.
+But the market doesn’t care about last year; it cares about next year, and the year after that, and the year after that, and so on.
+Investing is about attempting to determine the most probabilistic future for a business and continually updating those beliefs based on new information.

-To summarize, investing is somewhat like any buying decision in that we seek out discrepancies between value and price.
-We want to buy something for less than it’s worth.
-The difference, however, is that we have control over how much something is worth to us, but have no control over how much a business itself is worth.
-We only have control over our own analysis of the business model, industry, competitive dynamics, future opportunities, and quality of management with the current available information.
+So, that was a lot, and a somewhat tortured analogy.
+But I hope it makes some sense in that investing is somewhat like any buying decision in that we seek out discrepancies between value and price.
+We want to buy something for less than it’s worth so that we can potentially sell it in the future for more.
+There are, however, some important distinctions; we can somewhat control how much something is worth to us, but we have no control over how much a business itself is worth.
+Nor can we control how the market adjusts its expectations for the business, which creates stock volatility.
+We can only perform our best analysis of the business model, industry, competitive dynamics, future opportunities, and quality of management with the currently available information.
 It takes more work, but the rewards can be enormous.

-Whenever buying something, consider the value it will bring to your life in terms of how you’ll feel or how many times you’ll use it, and how realistic your expectations are.
+Whenever buying something, consider the value it will bring to your life in terms of how you’ll feel or the usage you’ll get from it, and how realistic your expectations are.

-Whenever buying a stock, consider the intrinsic value of a business in terms of its ability to generate cash flows and its durability, and how realistic the market’s expectations are.
+Whenever buying a stock, consider the intrinsic value of a business in terms of its ability to generate cash flows and the durability of it’s competitive advantage, and how realistic the market’s expectations are.

 Most people do not think this way, in the stock market or in life.
 It is much easier and more satisfying to impulse buy things or speculate on where the stock price will go next.
 I’m not saying that won’t work; the market is a psychological and emotional game and you must be comfortable with your own strategy.
 But, no matter how many lines are drawn on a chart, the stock price will inevitably converge to the business’ value.
 Adopting this mindset may prevent you buying assets that eventually turn out to be… worth less.